This report is provided in accordance with section 608(d)(1) of the Millennium Challenge Act of 2003, as amended (the Act) (22 U.S.C. 7707(d)(1)).

 Countries selected to continue compact development

-Four of the countries selected for compact assistance for FY 2019 were previously selected for FY 2018.
-These countries are Burkina Faso, Lesotho, Timor-Leste, and Tunisia, whose selection for FY 2019 was based on their continued or improved policy performance since their prior selection.
+Nine of the countries selected for compact assistance for FY 2020 were previously selected for FY 2019.
+Burkina Faso, Indonesia, Lesotho, Malawi, Timor-Leste, and Tunisia were selected to continue developing bilateral compacts.
+Benin, Burkina Faso, Côte d’Ivoire, and Niger were selected to continue developing concurrent compacts for the purpose of regional integration.
+Selection of these countries for FY 2020 was based on their continued or improved policy performance since their prior selection.

 Countries selected to receive threshold program assistance

-The Board selected Ethiopia and the Solomon Islands to receive threshold program assistance.
+The Board selected Kenya to receive threshold program assistance.

 Ongoing review of partner countries’ policy performance